aspose-cells-cloud/Aspose.Cells-Products/cells/en/net/saveas/gif-to-bmp/_index.md

 ---
-title: Save GIF as BMP API for C#
+title: Save GIF as BMP using C#
-description: Using Aspose.Cells Cloud SDK for C# to save GIF format file as BMP format file.
+description: Utilizing Aspose.Cells Cloud SDK for C# to save GIF format file as BMP format file.
-url: /net/saveas/gif-to-bmp/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="C# API to save GIF as BMP" h2="C# library to save GIF as BMP" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Net.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save GIF as BMP" h2="C# library for saving GIF as BMP" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Net.
 This is a professional solution to save GIF as BMP and other document formats online using C#." urlsection="saveas/gif-to-bmp/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a GIF file as BMP in C#" >}}